mariberg/free-genai-bootcamp-2025/sentence-constructor/claude/prompt.md

     <score_reasons>
     - BAD: the beginner sentence is uncessary, should just start showing the vocabulary table.
 Add everything else such as sentence structure below the vocabulary table.
-    - GOOD: The table is correctly formatted showing origin languages for words and French spelling for French words
+    - GOOD: The table is correctly formatted showing origin languages for words and Arabic spelling for Arabic words
     - GOOD: Gives conceptual sentence structure
-    - BAD: No need to add extra notes such as original French spelling is provided.
+    - BAD: No need to add extra notes such as original Arabic spelling is provided.
     </score_reasons>
     <assistant:output>